 The Szikla Forrás Waterfall and Fátyol Waterfall

 We reach a small pond again, but a small waterfall flows into it.
-This idyll is called Szikla-Forrás.
+This idyll is called Szikla-Forrás in Hungary.
 The picturesque surroundings are beautifully reflected in the crystal-clear water and are ideal for a short break.
 Moreover, the 17-meter-long Fátyol waterfall, which has 18 steps, is just 200 meters away.
 Unfortunately, the water level is not very high in July, so that hardly any water flows.
 However, the sight is still very beautiful and impressive.
+The Fátyol waterfall is the sight and most visited travel destination of the Szalajka Valley.

 The greenest lake in Hungary